 Electric cars are becoming more and more common, providing a viable, eco-friendly alternative to petrol and diesel vehicles.
-Drivers of electric vehicles can expect to save money at the fuel pump, on vehicle tax, and with parking permits.
-However, what is the effect of owning an electric vehicle on your energy bills?
-Our useful guide tells your all you need to know on electric cars and their impact on energy bills.
+Drivers of electric vehicles can expect to save money at the fuel pump, on vehicle tax, and with parking permits, but just like their fossil fuel cousins the cost of running an electric car depends largely on the vehicle itself.
+Continue reading to find out more information on how much it costs to charge and run an electric car, and what the effect of owning an electric vehicle will be on your energy bills.

 The auto industry is becoming more modern and eco-friendly.
 Electric vehicles (EVs) are becoming a popular alternative to traditional petrol and diesel models.
-Perhaps the main benefit of driving an EV is your decreased impact on the environment.
-EVs provide a more sustainable, greener solution to traditional methods of transport.
+Perhaps the main benefit of driving an electric vehicle is your decreased impact on the environment in terms of carbon emissions; EVs provide a more sustainable, greener solution to traditional methods of transport.

 Though it used to be alternative, the EV market is expanding rapidly due to the current environmental awareness and financial incentives.
 The number of EV charging points is also on the rise with more than 20,000 registered charging points around the UK.

-One of the main benefits of owning an EV is that you no longer have to pay petrol and diesel costs, but how much does charging your car actually set you back?
+One of the main benefits of owning an electric vehicle is that you no longer have to pay petrol and diesel costs.
+But how much does charging your car actually set you back?

 Data collected by the Electric Nation Smart Charging Trial in 2018 showed that nearly 90% of EV charging is done at home.
 The costs of charging at home can vary greatly depending on your energy supplier, the make of your vehicle, the size of your car’s battery and the type of charging point you have.
 The government offer grants up to £500 towards the cost of purchase and installation of a home charging point.
 Many energy providers also offer free or discounted home chargers with specialist EV energy tariffs.